justcallmetk/Medical-Image-Classfication/README.md

 distinguish images, detect objects and recognize faces.

-This current implementation of a CNN trains a tensorflow based CNN to detect abnormalities in chest x rays using a subset of the National Institute of Health chest x-rays (C.X.R.)
+This current implementation of a CNN trains a tensorflow based CNN to detect abnormalities in chest x rays using a subset of the National Institute of Health's chest x-rays (C.X.R.)
 CXR Dataset: (https://www.kaggle.com/nih-chest-xrays/data )

 This ML model in its final form will be able to process